mattyyeung/mattyyeung.github.io/front-path-piano.md

 - *You could sell this!* This is just for fun.
 - *No really, I would really really really like to buy one* Sorry.
 I would consider it if you're willing to make a large donation to thelifeyoucansave.org, pay costs and you're very patient.
 - *I live nearby, can I take video?*  Sure, if you don't post on social media... it's our home.
 - *Can I copy?* Sure!
-All the design files are on github, CC-BY license.
-Send me a photo I'd love to see it.
+All the design files are on github, CC-NC-BY license.
+Send me a photo I'd love to see it (and post it here if you like!).
 Link to this page for attribution.

 ### What was hard
 - Foam